Exercise 2 - Vector data via OGC API - Features

 Update the pygeoapi configuration

-Open the pygeoapi configuration file in a text editor.
-Find the line: "# START - EXERCISE 2 - osm_places"
+Then, open the pygeoapi configuration file in a text editor.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 |